netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecexportersindexkafkatlsusercert-1">userCert</a></b></td>
         <td>object</td>
         <td>
-          userCert defines the user certificate reference, used for mTLS (you can ignore it when using regular, one-way TLS)<br/>
+          `userCert` defines the user certificate reference and is used for mTLS (you can ignore it when using one-way TLS)<br/>
         </td>
         <td>false</td>
       </tr></tbody>